 E. Agenda.
 The DFO and Chair shall approve the agenda for all meetings.
 The Executive Secretary will distribute the agenda to the members prior to each meeting and will publish an outline of the agenda with the notice of the meeting in the Federal Register.
 Items for the agenda may be submitted to the DFO and the Chair by the NOAA Administrator, the IOOC, any member including ex officio members of the Committee, and members of the public.

 F. Conduct of Meetings.
 Meetings will be called to order by the Chair, following which the Chair or Executive Secretary will call the roll or otherwise take attendance and read or reference the minutes of the previous meeting.
 Meetings will be conducted by the Chair in a manner consistent with the published agenda.
 The Chair, in consultation with the DFO, may divert from the agenda schedule to facilitate the business of the Committee.
-Public oral comment may be invited at any time during the meeting, but most likely at the meeting's end, unless the Federal Register meeting notice advised that written comment was to be accepted in lieu of oral comment.
+Public oral comment may be invited at any time during the meeting, in addition to any scheduled public comment period on the agenda.
 Upon completion of the Committee business, as agreed upon by the members present, the meeting will be adjourned by the Chair.

 G. Minutes.
 The Committee's Executive Secretary shall prepare minutes of each meeting and will post a copy on the Committee website.
-Draft minutes shall be made avail to AC members within 30 days of the meeting.
+Draft minutes shall be made available to Committee members within 45days of the meeting.
 Minutes shall be certified by the Chair within 90 days after the meeting.
 Members will be notified when the minutes are posted.
-Minutes of open meetings will available to the public upon request and will be posted on the Committee web site.
+Minutes of open meetings will be available to the public upon request and will be posted on the Committee web site.
 Minutes of closed meetings will be also available to the public upon request, subject to the withholding of matters about which public disclosure would be harmful to the interest of the Government, industry, or others, and which are exempt from disclosure under the FOIA.
 The minutes will include a record of the persons present (including the names of committee members, names of staff, and the names of members of the public from whom written or oral presentations were made), a complete and accurate description of the matters discussed and conclusions reached, and copies of all reports received, issued or approved by the Committee.

 H. Public Comment.
 Members of the public may attend any meeting or portion of a meeting that is not closed to the public, and may at the determination of the Chair offer public comment during a meeting.
 The Chair may limit the time allowed for individual public comment as necessary to ensure the greatest opportunity for public participation.
 The meeting announcement published in the Federal Register will note that oral comment from the public is included and may invite written comment as well.
 Members of the public may submit written statements to the Committee at any time.